White Collar Criminal Defense Attorneys in Iowa City & Davenport

-Helping You Build a Strong Defense for Your Case
+Build a Strong Defense for Your Case in Cedar Rapids, Quad City & All of Eastern Iowa

 White collar crimes are often incredibly complex and involve a tangled web of electronic records, financial documents, and more.
-If you are facing white collar crime charges, the defense team at Keegan, Tindal, & Mason in Iowa City can assist you in building a strong case to ensure you receive the best possible results.
+If you are facing white collar crime charges, the defense team at Keegan, Tindal & Jaeger in Iowa City & Davenport can assist you in building a strong case to ensure you receive the best possible results.
 Our attorneys have more than five decades of collective legal experience and unwavering dedication to protecting the rights of every client we serve.

 Generally, white collar crimes are associated with non-violent offenses perpetrated by white collar workers, particularly those who work in finance.
 These types of crimes can involve an individual’s personal finances, a business, or even federal agencies.